Nelson School: History

 In addition to public education, the building provided civic meeting space.
 Nelson School last hosted classes in the 1950s, when the public school district converted it into administrative offices.
 The school district moved out completely in 1976.
-The vacant building, remanded to city ownership, was threatened with demolition but historic preservation efforts culminating in a court ruling that prevented that fate.
+The vacant building, remanded to city ownership, was threatened with demolition but historic preservation efforts culminating in a court ruling prevented that fate.
 Local investors purchased it in 1980 and conducted a successful adaptive reuse project to convert Nelson School into a multi-unit residential building.